kyle-sutherland/VoxInput/README.md

 Note that the VoxInput env vars take precedence over the OpenAI ones.

-Unless you don't mind running VoxInput as root, then you also need to ensure the following is setup for `dotool`
+Unless you don't mind running VoxInput as root, you also need to ensure the following is setup for `ydotool`:

+- The `ydotoold` daemon must be running (typically started as a systemd service)
 - Your user is in the `input` user group
 - You have the following udev rule